A Cumulative Ordered Spike-and-Slab Prior for Adaptive Dimension Selection in Joint Latent Space Models: Conclusion

 \section{Conclusion}

 Network models in psychometrics increasingly integrate relational data with high-dimensional node attributes.
-While joint latent space models offer a powerful framework for this integration, their utility has been limited by the challenge of selecting the latent dimension, which typically relies on computationally intensive and sometimes unreliable post-hoc procedures.
-We introduced a novel, adaptive Bayesian JLSM that resolves this challenge by incorporating a non-homogeneous cumulative shrinkage spike-and-slab prior.
-This approach induces stochastic ordering and progressively shrinks superfluous dimensions, enabling automatic dimension selection simultaneously with parameter estimation within a unified inferential framework.
+While joint latent space models offer a powerful framework for this integration, their utility has been limited by the challenge of selecting the latent dimension, which typically relies on computationally intensive and sometimes unreliable post-hoc procedures. {We address this challenge by introducing a cumulative ordered spike-and-slab (COSS) prior into a Bayesian JLSM.
+This prior induces stochastic ordering on the latent dimensions and progressively shrinks superfluous ones, enabling adaptive dimension selection and parameter estimation within a single posterior computation.}

 The proposed methodology offers advantages across several aspects.
 First, we developed an efficient and scalable MCMC algorithm by leveraging a hierarchical representation of the prior and Pólya-Gamma data augmentation.
 Second, we established asymptotic guarantees for the proposed method, proving that the posterior concentrates on parsimonious models near the true dimension and achieves a near-optimal, adaptive Hellinger contraction rate for parameter estimation.
 Third, simulations confirmed that joint modeling improves estimation accuracy, especially with sparse networks.
 Furthermore, our adaptive approach outperforms standard dimension selection criteria.
 Applications to real data demonstrated the model's utility in revealing latent social structures and enhancing predictive accuracy.
-A GitHub repository with documented code will be made publicly available upon acceptance of the paper.
+The code implementing the proposed method with scripts to reproduce the simulation and real-data analyses is available at \url{https://github.com/binlv0211-prog/COSS_JLSM}.